gurumojo/text/neurodiversity/identity.md

 To Bi, or Not to Bi
 -------------------

-As any young gladiator is wont to do, I explored my sexuality among writhing sweaty masculinity with as much ease as tracing butterfly kisses over every inch of the divine feminine before succumbing to her beckon.
-Charlie the Gladiator was my high school mascot.
+As any young gladiator is wont to do (Charlie the Gladiator was my high school mascot), I explored my sexuality among writhing sweaty masculinity with as much ease as tracing butterfly kisses over every inch of the divine feminine before succumbing to her beckon.

 What?!
-They didn't behave this way at your schools ...?
+They didn't behave this way at your schools...?
 Well, bi beg to differ!

 After processing the traumatization that constituted the bulk of my junior high school experience, I explored myself as a budding flower, replete with both male